-NOTE 15 - SUBSEQUENT EVENTS
+NOTE 16 - SUBSEQUENT EVENTS

 Events that occur after the consolidated statement of financial position date but before the consolidated financial statements were available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the consolidated statement of financial position date are recognized in the accompanying consolidated financial statements.
 Subsequent events which provide evidence about conditions that existed after the consolidated statement of financial position date, require disclosure in the accompanying notes.
-Management evaluated the activity of the Corporation through May 27, 2020 (the date the consolidated financial statements were available to be issued) and concluded that no subsequent events, except as noted below, have occurred that would require recognition in the consolidated financial statements or disclosure in the notes to the consolidated financial statements.
+Management evaluated the activity of the Corporation through May 28, 2021 (the date the consolidated financial statements were available to be issued) and concluded that no subsequent events have occurred that would require recognition in the consolidated financial statements or disclosure in the notes to the consolidated financial statements.